djha-skin/dan/README.md

 `[-+](0|[1-9][0-9]*)(.[0-9]+)?([eE]([0-9]+|[tT]))?`

 The `"t"` means `"top"` and means that all the exponent bits in the number are set to 1.
-This allows the language to represent infinity and IEEE 754 infinity and NaN values.
-NaN has its exponent set to `t` and is non-zero, while infinity has all zeroes set for the integer and radix and the exponent set to T. Thus, the canonical way to write the following in DAN is:
+This allows the language to represent IEEE 754 infinity and NaN values.
+NaN has its exponent set to `t` and is non-zero, while infinities have all zeroes set for the integer and radix and the exponent set to `t`.
+Thus, the canonical way to write the following in DAN is:

 | Value             | Canonical Representation |
 |-------------------|--------------------------|